This Is How Compound Interest Actually Works

 It’s important to note that compound interest rates vary depending on what kind of investment account (or type of debt) you have.
 You’ll be lucky to get a typical, run-of-the-mill savings account from the bank with an APY (annual percentage yield) for more than 1 percent—and that’s the so-called “high yield” account.
 The average savings rate across the nation was a paltry 0.45 percent as of June 2024.

-Aspiration's saving rate, in comparison, is 1.00% for standard accounts and 3.00% for Aspiration Plus accounts (terms and conditions apply).
+GreenFi's saving rate, in comparison, is 1.00% for standard accounts and 3.00% for GreenFi Plus accounts (terms and conditions apply).

 Similarly, a 10 percent return on a retirement account is “magical” thinking, as Farnung put it.
 Retirement accounts are tied to the stock market, so the rate of return fluctuates.